GaloyMoney/blink/docs/swap.md

 ```
 Waiting for lnd to be fully synced to its chain backend, this might take a while
 ```
 Then the chain is not synced.
-Try running `make mine`
+Try running `make mine-block`